Fees, Payment & FAQ

 Psychological evaluations screen for and address issues related to neurodiversity, mood states, anxiety, trauma, as well as learning differences and challenges.
 Depending on the question, I also integrate neuro-psychological tools to get specifics for how your brain is processing information.

-Basic Rate/Level 1: A level 1 is a focused approach to explore a specific inquiry related to ADHD, an autistic brain style, or other clinical question (e.g. OCD, BPD, etc).
-The basic rate is an excellent option for individuals focused only on diagnostic clarity.
-A brief approach is not suited for complex differential diagnosis, as it does not provide an individualized, in-depth analysis, data tables, or customized recommendations.
-A Level 1 evaluation will receive a brief letter (1-3 pages) that summarizes significant findings and any relevant diagnosis (if results determine that any apply).
+• Basic Rate/Level 1: A level 1 is a focused approach to explore aspecific inquiry related to ADHD, an autistic brain style, or other clinical question (e.g. OCD, BPD, etc).
+A brief approach is not suited for complex differential diagnosis, as it does not provide or document an in-depth analysis, or customized recommendations.
+A Level 1 evaluation will receive a brief letter (1-3 pages) that summarizes only the significant findings and any relevant diagnosis (if results determine that any apply).
 The basic/Level 1 rate is $2,295.

-Standard Rate/Level 2: A Level 2 standard rate provides an evaluation that can address a specific diagnostic inquiry related to ADHD, autism, or other specific clinical question (e.g. OCD, BPD, etc), and is more thorough and extensive in an effort to explore the specific nuances of your lived experience.
-A standard evaluation provides a detailed 15-20 page written report that describes an analysis of your strengths, areas of challenge and distress, includes a copy of your test scores and summaries, and customized recommendations and resources specific to your unique profile that you can implement right away.
+• Standard Rate/Level 2: A Level 2 standard rate provides an evaluation that can address one specific diagnostic inquiry related to ADHD, autism, or other specific clinical question (e.g. OCD, BPD, etc), and is more thorough and extensive in an effort to explore the specific nuances of your lived experience.
+A standard evaluation provides a detailed 15-20 page written report that describes an analysis of your strengths, areas of challenge and difference, as well as a copy of your test scores, data summaries, and customized recommendations and resources specific to your unique profile that you can implement right away.
 A level 2 is an effective tool for providing a nuanced understanding to your lived experiences and providing a specific plan for improving health and wellbeing.
 A standard option is required for addressing academic accommodations.
-Standard/Level 2 rate is $3,395.
+Standard/Level 2 rate is $3,495.

-Standard Plus/Level 3: A Level 3 is the same depth of a Level 2 but expands our focus to include multiple questions at one time.
-For individuals requesting differential diagnosis or exploring co-morbidity related to both ADHD and/or autism, and/or other clinical questions such as OCD, complex trauma/PTSD, dissociative disorders, psychosis, or other learning/cognitive disabilities/issues that require academic and IQ testing, a Level 3 evaluation is the most comprehensive option you can select.
-A Standard Plus assessment will explore multiple clinical questions that can cover the full scope of neurodevelopmental, cognitive, and/or psychological symptoms in one comprehensive assessment.
-Standard plus/Level 3 rate is $4,395.
+• Standard Plus/Level 3: A Level 3 is the same depth of a Level 2 but expands our focus to include multiple questions at one time.
+For individuals requesting differential diagnosis or exploring co-occuring conditions related to both ADHD and/or autism, or other clinical questions such as OCD, complex trauma/PTSD, dissociative disorders, psychosis, or other learning/cognitive disabilities/issues that require academic and IQ testing, a Level 3 evaluation is the comprehensive option.
+A Standard Plus assessment will explore multiple clinical questions that can cover the scope of neurodevelopmental, cognitive, and/or psychological symptoms in one comprehensive assessment.
+Standard plus/Level 3 rate is $4,595.

-Flat-rate pricing includes time for intake and diagnostic interviews, testing, review of records, obtaining collateral data, and the visual summary and recommendations session.
-Support with follow-up documentation (i.e., applying for accommodations, etc) is also included.
+Flat-rate pricing includes the time for intake and diagnostic interviews, neuropsychological testing, review of records, obtaining collateral data (i.e., completing interviews), and the visual summary and recommendations session.
+Support with follow-up documentation (i.e., applying for accommodations, etc) is also included for Levels 2 or 3 (up to 1 hour within one year of testing; additional offered at hourly rate).

 Hourly Assessment Rate

 While most assessment questions are best resolved through a flat fee, I also offer an hourly rate depending on the context.
-Hourly rate is $290 for 60 min/hour + cost of materials.
+Hourly rate is $310 + cost of materials.
+Cost of materials will vary depending on the assessment measures needed.

-If you’re not sure you’re ready or in need of a formal assessment, but curious to find out more, an hourly rate can provide an opportunity for diagnostic screening.
-In a screening we can explore your risk and probability rates regarding specific questions.
+• If you’re not sure you’re ready or in need of a formal assessment, but curious to find out more, an hourly rate can provide an opportunity for diagnostic screening.
+In a screening we can explore your risk factors and probability rates regarding specific assessment questions.

 Individual Therapy Fees